 End Sub

-- Similarly, the fruits in the drop-down list created earlier are sorted in alphabetical order.
+The drop-down list is also sorted in alphabetical order.

 Read More: Advantages of Sorting Data in Excel